-Admit it, New Zealand is a traveller's paradise.
+Admit it, traveller's paradise.
 The country is abundant with natural attractions – from beautiful lakes and amazing geysers to lush parks and spectacular caves.
-There are so many wonderful places to visit in NZ, which makes it more difficult for travellers to decide where to go!
+There are so many wonderful places to visit in New Zealand, which makes it more difficult for travellers to decide where to go!
 We at VroomVroomVroom want to make your life easier, not only with car rental booking, but also when it comes to choosing a holiday spot.
 That's why we asked some of our amazing travel blogger friends to share their favourite summer destinations.
-Take time to explore some of these incredibly remarkable places and find out why they chose the following spots below:
+Take time to explore some of these incredibly remarkable places and find out why they chose the following spots below:is a

 "Milford Sound is a natural spectacle located on the South Island and a must-visit during a trip to New Zealand.
 We were most impressed with how dramatic the fjords looked like, rising upright from the water.
 On a sunny day, you will see fur seal colonies which, needless to say, look absolutely adorable.

 The majestic towering peaks, the rainforests, the gorgeous waterfalls, all make Milford Sound one of the most beautiful places on Earth.
 As there is hardly any accommodation around, Milford Sound remains virtually untouched, which attracts nature lovers from all corners of the world.
 We visited Milford Sound during summer and we simply can't wait to return. "